-Notes forming part of the Financial Statements for the year ended 31st March 2023
+Notes forming part of the Financial Statements for the year ended March 31, 2024 (Amount in EUR thousands, unless otherwise stated)

-- e) Defined benefit plans and compensated absences: The cost of the defined benefit plans, compensated absences and the present value of the defined benefit obligations are based on actuarial valuation using the projected unit credit method.
-An actuarial valuation involves making various assumptions that may differ from actual developments in the future.
-These include the determination of the discount rate, future salary increases and mortality rates.
-Due to the complexities involved in the valuation and its long-term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
-All assumptions are reviewed at each reporting date. - f) Expected credit losses on financial assets: The impairment provisions of financial assets are based on assumptions about risk of default and expected timing of collection.
-The Company uses judgment in making these assumptions and selecting the inputs to the impairment calculation, based on the Company's history of collections, customer's creditworthiness, existing market conditions as well as forward looking estimates at the end of each reporting period. - g) Useful lives of property, plant and equipment: The Company depreciates property, plant and equipment on a straight-line basis over estimated useful lives of the assets.
+f) Expected credit losses on financial assets: The impairment provisions of financial assets are based on assumptions about risk of default and expected timing of collection.
+The Company uses judgment in making these assumptions and selecting the inputs to the impairment calculation, based on the Company's history of collections, customer's creditworthiness, existing market conditions as well as forward looking estimates at the end of each reporting period.

+g) Useful lives of property, plant and equipment: The Company depreciates property, plant and equipment on a straight-line basis over estimated useful lives of the assets.
 The charge in respect of periodic depreciation is derived based on an estimate of an asset's expected useful life and the expected residual value at the end of its life.
 The lives are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technology.
 The estimated useful life is reviewed at least annually.